tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 - **Mode value**

-The mode is the most frequently occuring score or value.
+The mode is the most frequently occurring score or value.

 - **Median value**